-

 However, the striker was kept out as Spurs recorded a surprise 2-0 win, with Brennan Johnson netting for the second straight game.

-And by the Sunday there were seven players sharing the lead with two goals each.
+And by the Sunday of the first weekend there were seven players sharing the lead with two goals each.
 After being criticised for his debut performance against Man Utd, Gyokeres netted a much-needed double as Arsenal thrashed Leeds United 5-0.

 Perhaps more surprising was right-back Jurrien Timber netting twice for the Gunners in a man-of-the-match display.
 He also provided the assist when Bukayo Saka was on target for the other Arsenal goal.